adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/teaser/v2/teaser/README.md

 The following properties are written to JCR for this Teaser component and are expected to be available as `Resource` properties:

 1. `./actionsEnabled` - property that defines whether or not the teaser has Call-to-Action elements
-2. `./actions` - child node where the Call-to-Action elements are stored as a list of `item` nodes with the following properties
+1. `./actions` - child node where the Call-to-Action elements are stored as a list of `item` nodes with the following properties
     1. `link` - property that stores the Call-to-Action link
-    2. `text` - property that stores the Call-to-Action text
+    1. `text` - property that stores the Call-to-Action text
-3. `./fileReference` - property or `file` child node - will store either a reference to the image file, or the image file
+1. `./fileReference` - property or `file` child node - will store either a reference to the image file, or the image file
-4. `./linkURL` - link applied to teaser elements.
+1. `./linkURL` - link applied to teaser elements.
 URL or path to a content page
-5. `./pretitle` - defines the value of the teaser pretitle
+1. `./pretitle` - defines the value of the teaser pretitle
-6. `./jcr:title` - defines the value of the teaser title and HTML `title` attribute of the teaser image
+1. `./jcr:title` - defines the value of the teaser title and HTML `title` attribute of the teaser image
-7. `./titleFromPage` - defines whether or not the title value is taken from the linked page
+1. `./titleFromPage` - defines whether or not the title value is taken from the linked page
-8. `./jcr:description` - defines the value of the teaser description
+1. `./jcr:description` - defines the value of the teaser description
-9. `./descriptionFromPage` - defines whether or not the description value is taken from the linked page
+1. `./descriptionFromPage` - defines whether or not the description value is taken from the linked page
-10. `./id` - defines the component HTML ID attribute.
+1. `./id` - defines the component HTML ID attribute.
-11. `./titleType` - stores the value for this title's HTML element type
+1. `./titleType` - stores the value for this title's HTML element type
+1. `./isDecorative` - if set to `true`, then the image will be ignored by assistive technology
+1. `./alt` - defines the value of the HTML `alt` attribute (not needed if `./isDecorative` is set to `true`)
+1. `./altValueFromDAM` - if `true`, the HTML `alt` attribute is inherited from the DAM asset.
+1. `./imageFromPageImage` - if `true`, the image is inherited from the featured image of either the linked page if `./linkURL` is set or the current page.
+1. `./altValueFromPageImage` - if `true` and if `./imageFromPageImage` is `true`, the HTML `alt` attribute is inherited from the featured image of either the linked page if `./linkURL` is set or the current page.

 ### Extending the Teaser Component
 When extending the Teaser component by using `sling:resourceSuperType`, developers need to define the `imageDelegate` property for